aptise/peter_sslers/docs/Implementation_Details.md

 * `/.well-known/acme-challenge` - directory
 * `/.well-known/public/whoami` - URL prints host
-* `/.well-known/admin` - admin tool IMPORTANT - THIS EXPOSES PRIVATE KEYS ON PURPOSE
+* `/.well-known/peter_sslers` - admin tool IMPORTANT - THIS EXPOSES PRIVATE KEYS ON PURPOSE

 The server will respond to requests with the following header to identify it:

     X-Peter-SSLers: production

+# Configuration and Storage

+By default, configuration files are placed in the `conf/` directory.

+By default, the configuration files specify a `_data/` directory, which is used to contain the following files:

+* `_data/ssl_minnow.sqlite` - the core database
+* `_data/_ACME_SERVER_BUNDLE/` - if ACME Servers require a Trusted Root that is not in the default trust store, on-disk bundle files will be created and stored here as needed.
+* `_data/nginx_ca_bundle.pem` - if the nginx servers pool require a Trusted Root that is not in the default trust store, an on-disk bundle files will be looked for in this location.
+* `_data/acme-dns.db` - the testing system is configured to use this location for it's storage.

 ## Just a friendly reminder: